 Rani Sati dadi was a daughter of a Agarwal couple from Dokua in Haryana, and Narayani was her name given by her parents.

-Rani Sati ji was a married to a Agrawal young man Tandhan Das in antiquity, who died in warfare.
-His young wife became Sati.
+Rani Sati ji was married to a Agrawal Young Man Tandhan Das in antiquity, who died in warfare.

 The location of her sacrifice is now marked with the memorial temple in Hissar.

 The ashes of the remains where ordered to be carried by the Sati Narayani on the horse of the groom which was the cause of war.
 Rana was assisting the Sati in all rituals, he was blessed that the Rana would be called before her “RANI SATI”.

 The traveling horse stopped in the Middle of a Graveyard in Jhunjhunu town in Indian state of Rajasthan where the temple exist today, and as per the instruction a temple was constructed by the members of the family, she is now the family deity of the Agrawal Marwaris hailing form the town ([[Tulsiyani ]]s, Poddars, Jalans and Jhunjhunwalas).